3LawsRobotics/3laws/docs/sources/user_guide/diagnostics.rst

-The Supervisor's RDM is a tool for monitoring the health and safety of various critical sub-systems of the robot.
+The Supervisor's RDM is a tool for monitoring the health and safety of various critical robot sub-systems.
 It is designed to work in tandem with the Supervisor's Run-time Assurance Module (RAM).

-As explained :doc:`here <runtime_assurance>`, the RAM relies on various critical robot sub-systems to perform it's collision avoidance and safety functions.
-The fault Management part of the RAM is able to detect obvious faults in these sub-systems, like timeouts or corrupted messages, but it is not able to detect more subtle issues that may arise, like inconsistent localization, or faulty sensor.
-The RDM is designed to fill this gap by providing a more thorough and holistic monitoring of these critical components for ensuring collision free behavior.
+As explained :doc:`here <runtime_assurance>`, the RAM relies on various critical robot sub-systems to perform collision avoidance and safety functions.
+The fault Management part of the RAM is able to detect obvious faults in these sub-systems, like timeouts or corrupted messages, but it is not able to detect more subtle issues that may arise like inconsistent localization or a faulty sensor.
+The RDM fills this gap by providing a more thorough and holistic monitoring of critical components to ensure collision-free behavior.

 .. warning::
-  At the moment, the diagnostic performed by the RDM is not fed to the RAM's Fault Management system.
-It is up to the user to decide how to act on the information provided by the RDM.
+  At the moment, the diagnostic performed by the RDM is not used by the RAM's Fault Management system.
+The user is repsonible for deciding how to use the information provided by the RDM.

 Configuration
 ==============
 In order for the RDM to perform its analysis, it must be fed data about the system.
-At the moment, the RDM is only fed the data directly required for the RAM and specified via the control panel.
-3Laws is actively working on enabling more data sources to be configured via the Control Panel.
+At the moment, the RDM only subscribes to data directly required for the RAM and specified via the Control Panel.
+3Laws is actively working on enabling more data sources for RDM configured via the Control Panel.

 Metric Modules